JaneJeon/Omok/README.md

 ---

+###Instructions:

+You need the latest version of the Java 8 runtime to run the board.

 To compile the board/client, simply clone this repo, make sure maven is installed on your computer, and type `mvn package`.

 This will create three runnable jars inside the `target` folder. `Client` and `Server` will include the full dependency and run.

 In addition, to set up the server, create a "serverConfig.txt" on /main/resources folder with your public IP in which your server.jar is running on.

+---

 Descriptions of what each class does and how they work (especially the step, hash, and calculateScores functions in Jack) will come as soon as I fix Jack's Alpha-Beta pruning behavior.